cjroehrig/crispyControllers/README.md

 I also used these to make it reliable:
 - Amphenol ICC MUSB-K552-30 robust micro-USB jack that just (barely) fits in the Hammond 1551 case.
 Delicate soldering job with a .050 ribbon cable.
 - 6" 90-degree micro-USB to female USB-A OTG cable ("port-saver")
-- Weltool HB1 headlamp strap (with a 4x6" piece of 1/4" neoprene foam under the band) to hold the unit (if you don't have a headset to mount it to)
+- Weltool HB1 headlamp strap (with a 4x6" piece of 1/4" neoprene foam under the top band) to hold the unit (if you don't have a headset to mount it to)
 - GafferPower tape to secure it.

 ### EDTrackerGUI